Did you know?

 During this time, its residents were actively involved in the liberation struggle.
 The 1942 and 1957 bus boycotts and the 1956 march against the extension of the pass laws to women are notable events in the township's resistance history.

 In the early 1960s, a decision was made to demolish all the properties in Alex.
 Family accommodation was to be eliminated and 25 hostels, each housing about 2 500 people were to be built, but the global political backlash that followed the 1976 Soweto uprisings forced the government to reconsider this approach and Alexandra was given full status as a residential area in 1979.
 The infamous hostels can be seen on a tour of Alexandra township today.

+You can also stock up on unique arts and crafts from the street vendors, who flog all manner of quirky curios, and finally, step into the colourful world of traditional medicine, but be warned you'll need a strong stomach for some of the more exotic tonics.
 Busy outdoor markets, traditional healers, the St. Hubert Catholic Church and the Mandela Yard Precinct create a mix of old and new that makes Alex such a fascinating place to visit.